ffel/txt2web/readme.md

 directory of `txt` files.

 This is work in progress!
-(Have a look at [hugo](http://gohugo.io/) if you're looking for a static site generator.)
+(Have a look at [hugo](http://gohugo.io/) if you're want to use a static site generator right now.)

 It uses [pandoc](http://pandoc.org/) to convert [markdown](http://daringfireball.net/projects/markdown/) to html.